SteveProkovas/Robotic_Arm_Simulation/README.md

 # Robotic Arm Simulation Project

 Welcome to the Robotic Arm Simulation Project!
-This project aims to develop a general-purpose robotic arm and simulate its behavior in various scenarios.
+This project aims to develop a next-generation robotic arm with advanced AI capabilities and immersive simulation environments.

 ## Table of Contents